-- erally be compatible with adjacent land uses.
-Factors to consider in this regard include: - the relationship between the massing and height of existing and proposed buildings; - the location of established building lines; - the placement of existing and proposed buildings on a lot in relation to the street and lot lines: - the lot coverage and floor area ratio of existing and proposed development; - the nature of the existing and proposed exterior building materials and architectural elements: - potential impacts on built heritage resourc- - vii. the location of driveways and private garages; and, - viii. protection of mature trees and provision of landscaping to buffer parking areas, residential uses, the enhance streetscape and achieve a high quality of site design. - g.
+- of the area, driveway widths shall be restricted in size.
+Parking between the building and street is not permitted. - f.
+New development and redevelopment shall generally be compatible with adjacent land uses.
+Factors to consider in this regard include: - the relationship between the massing and height of existing and proposed buildings; - the location of established building lines; - the placement of existing and proposed buildings on a lot in relation to the street and lot lines; - the lot coverage and floor area ratio of existing and proposed development; - the nature of the existing and proposed exterior building materials and architectural elements: - potential impacts on built heritage resourc- - the location of driveways and private garages; and, - viii. protection of mature trees and provision of landscaping to buffer parking areas, residential uses, the enhance streetscape and achieve a high quality of site design. - g.
 In order to maintain a consistent street wall, height restrictions based on desired building typologies are set out in the Development Regulations section of this By-law. - h.
-All development proposals requiring a Development Permit may be required to restore or enhance their building façade in order to maintain the architectural character and identity of the DPS area in accordance with the following guidelines: - original architectural details and features should be maintained and restored where required using recognized standards and guidelines for the conservation of heritage resources;
+All development proposals requiring a Development Permit may be required to restore or enhance their building façade in order to maintain the architectural character and identity of the DPS area in accordance with the following auidelines: - original architectural details and features

-- where an existing building lacks significant architectural detail or a new building is to be built on a vacant lot, the façade should be representative of or consistent with adjacent and nearby architectural styles and/ or with the prevailing heritage built form and details that define Main Street North; - building materials that are not in keeping with the architectural character of the DPS area will be discouraged: - sign control shall be implemented by way of Urban Design Guidelines and a Sign bylaw.
-Signage should be traditional in design, style, use of lighting and scale, appropriate to the character of the area; - the facade should incorporate broad window treatments at street level to provide a pedestrian friendly environment. - i.
-Use of massing controls such as angular planes is incorporated into this Development Permit Bylaw to provide for an appropriate transition between the mixed-use areas and existing residential properties. - Roofscapes shall be an integral part of the design of a building and harmonize with the design of the rest of the building. - k.
+- should be maintained and restored where required using recognized standards and guidelines for the conservation of heritage resources; - where an existing building lacks significant architectural detail or a new building is to be built on a vacant lot, the façade should be representative of or consistent with adjacent and nearby architectural styles and/ or with the prevailing heritage built form and details that define Main Street North; - building materials that are not in keeping with the architectural character of the DPS area will be discouraged: - sign control shall be implemented by way of Urban Design Guidelines and a Sign bylaw.
+Signage should be traditional in design, style, use of lighting and scale, appropriate to the character of the area; - the façade should incorporate broad window treatments at street level to provide a pedestrian friendly environment. - i.
+Use of massing controls such as angular planes is incorporated into this Development Permit Bylaw to provide for an appropriate transition between the mixed-use areas and existing residential properties. - j.
+Roofscapes shall be an integral part of the design of a building and harmonize with the design of the rest of the building. - k.
 Building entrances shall be located to be visible from the adjoining street(s) and, where possible, directly linked to the sidewalks through appropriately articulated walkways.